 Students take PPD 531L (4 or 8) to total eight units.

 Students complete 14 units of elective courses within the Price School of Public Policy.

-A thesis is required on a subject interrelating economics and urban planning and development.
+A thesis is required on a subject interrelating economics and urban planning.
 Students must register in a minimum of four units of ECON 594abz (2-2-0) and maintain continuous registration until completion of the thesis.